-EPA's Brownfields Assessment, Revolving Loan, and Cleanup (ARC) Program is being carried out under the Partnership for Sustainable Communities (PSC) among the U.S. Department of Housing and Urban Development (HUD), U.S. Department of Transportation (DOT), and EPA.
+EPA's Brownfields Cleanup Program is being carried out consistent with the principles for the Partnership for Sustainable Communities (PSC) established by the U.S. Department of Housing and Urban Development (HUD), U.S. Department of Transportation (DOT), and EPA.
 The PSC was conceived to advance development patterns and infrastructure investment programs that achieve improved economic prosperity, healthy, environmentally sustainable, and opportunity-rich communities for all Americans, regardless of race or income.
-Recognizing the fundamental role that public investment plays in achieving these outcomes, the Administration charged three agencies whose programs impact the physical form of communities-HUD, DOT, and EPA-to coordinate and incorporate the Livability Principles into their policies and funding programs to the maximum degree possible.
-The Livability Principles can be found at www.sustainablecommunities.gov and include: (1) provide more transportation choices, (2) promote equitable, affordable housing, (3) increase economic competitiveness, (4) support existing communities, (5) leverage federal investment, and (6) value communities and neighborhoods.
+Recognizing the fundamental role that public investment plays in achieving these outcomes, the Administration charged three federal agencies whose programs impact the physical form of communities - HUD, DOT, and EPA - to coordinate and incorporate the Livability Principles into their policies and funding programs to the maximum degree possible.
+The Livability Principles can be found at www.sustainablecommunities.gov and include: (1) provide more transportation choices; (2) promote equitable, affordable housing; (3) increase economic competitiveness; (4) support existing communities; (5) leverage federal investment; and (6) value communities and neighborhoods.

-Linking BF Assessment, Revolving Loan Fund and Cleanup Approaches to Sustainable and Equitable Development Outcomes

-Applicants should incorporate sustainable and equitable cleanup and reuse approaches into their proposed BF Assessment, Revolving Loan Fund, and Cleanup (BF ARC) project.
-The Agency may also consider how well an Applicant's proposed project is coordinated with HUD, DOT, EPA programs and programs available from other potential federal and non-federal partners.
+Linking BF Cleanup Approaches to Sustainable and Equitable Development Outcomes Applicants should incorporate sustainable and equitable cleanup and reuse approaches into their proposed Brownfields Cleanup project.
+The Agency may also consider how well an applicant's proposed project is coordinated with HUD, DOT, EPA programs and programs available from other potential federal and non-federal partners.
 Sustainable and equitable approaches can ensure brownfields are cleaned up and reused in ways that: